 Conclusions.
 Cuttlefish, S. latimanus, utilized 8 species of branching corals, A. microphthalma, A. brugemanni, P. cylindrica, P. nigrescens, M. scabricula, E. horrida, H. rigida, and Millepora sp., with preference for A. brugemanni, P. cylindrica, H. rigida, and Millepora sp.
-This selection could be driven by crevice size of the corals.
-This study showed that the eggs had much bigger size than the crevices that could hold the egg inside.
-The coral selected for egg placement contained several bioactive compounds, such as alkaloid, flavonoid, steroid, and saponin.
-The availability of suitable size of coral crevices and the presence of these bioactive compounds were believed to influencing factors for egg placement site selection of S. latimanus.
-Nevertheless, no utilization of coral species previously selected for egg placement reflects that other factors may influence the site selection.
+This selection could be driven by crevice size of the corals that could hold the egg inside and bioactive compounds contained in the coral structure.